CumulusNetworks/docs/content/cumulus-linux-515/Installation-Management/Upgrading-Cumulus-Linux.md

 3. Install the Cumulus Linux image with the `onie-install -a -i <image-location>` command, which boots the switch into ONIE.
 The following example command installs the image from a web server, defines the current NVUE startup configuration to back up and restore in the new image, then reboots the switch.
 There are additional ways to install the Cumulus Linux image, such as using FTP, a local file, or a USB drive.
 For more information, see {{<link title="Installing a New Cumulus Linux Image with ONIE">}}.

     ```
-    cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/cumulus-linux-5.15.0-mlx-amd64.bin -t /etc/nvue.d/startup.yaml && sudo reboot
+    cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/cumulus-linux-5.15.0-mlx-amd64.bin && sudo reboot
     ```

-4. Restore the configuration files to the new release:
+4. Restore certificates and the configuration files to the new release:

-   a.
+   a. {{<link url="NVUE-CLI/#security-with-certificates-and-crls" text="Reimport all certificates">}} and/or CRLs that were configured in the previous release with the `nv action import system security` command, ensuring you use the same `certificate-id` that was originally assigned to each certificate.

+   b.
 Copy the `/etc/nvue.d/startup.yaml` file from the back up process to the switch.

-   b.
+   c.
 If required, convert the `startup.yaml` file to the format of the currently running release on the switch.
 Refer to {{<link url="NVUE-CLI/#translate-a-configuration-revision-or-file" text="Commands to translate a revision or yaml configuration file">}}.

-   c.
+   d.
 Run the `nv config replace` command, then run the `nv config apply` command.
 In the following example `startup.yaml` is in the `/home/cumulus` directory on the switch:

    ```
    cumulus@switch:~$ nv config replace /home/cumulus/startup.yaml
    cumulus@switch:~$ nv config apply
    ```

+{{%notice infonopad%}}
+If you pre-stage your NVUE `startup.yaml` during an {{<link url="Installing-a-New-Cumulus-Linux-Image-with-ONIE/#install-using-a-local-file" text="ONIE image installation from Cumulus Linux">}} with the `onie-install -t` option, certificates and CRLs configured on the switch are not backed up or automatically restored.
+After the switch boots with the new image, features that rely on certificates (such as NVUE API, gNMI, OTEL, etc.) remain unavailable until the certificates are {{<link url="NVUE-CLI/#security-with-certificates-and-crls" text="reimported">}}.
+When reimporting certificates and CRLs with the `nv action import system security` command, use the same `certificate-id` that was originally assigned to each certificate in the prior release.
+{{%/notice%}}

 5. Verify correct operation with the old configurations on the new release.
 6. Reinstall third party applications and associated configurations.